Get Tech Tips

-Some of you are reading this and getting annoyed thinking I’m a pedantic nerd who just like to antagonize helpers (which is somewhat true I will admit).
-Some guys hate this at first, but they usually come to enjoy it EVENTUALLY and it teaches imagination, reasoning and precise language.
+Some of you are reading this and getting annoyed, thinking I'm a pedantic nerd who just likes to antagonize helpers (which is somewhat true, I will admit).
+Some guys hate this at first, but they usually come to enjoy it EVENTUALLY, and it teaches imagination, reasoning, and precise language.

-Yes, it’s a little dramatic but the human brain is hardwired for story and competition and the diagnosis game used both of these human traits to help teach HVAC/R. It is better than classroom training because they get to apply and test what they are learning as they are thinking about it, it works best if they actually think you are wrong on something and have to come up with proofs or experiments to try and prove you wrong.
+Yes, it's a little dramatic, but the human brain is hardwired for story and competition, and the diagnosis game uses both of these human traits to help teach HVAC/R. It is better than classroom training because they get to apply and test what they are learning as they think about it; it works best if they actually think you are wrong on something and have to come up with proofs or experiments to try and prove you wrong.

 I expect nothing

-Many of us learned this business because we really had no choice but to make it work and necessity forced us to turn on our minds and make it happen.
-Some of the people who train with you may not have those pressures and may not have influences in their lives that require then to be on the ball.
+Many of us learned this business because we really had no choice but to make it work, and necessity forced us to turn on our minds and make it happen.
+Some of the people who train with you may not have those pressures or influences in their lives that require them to be on the ball.

-You don’t need to be a jerk to hold new people to a high standard, I would suggest step one is to have low expectations and step two is start requiring more of their attention during drives investing in them and bringing them up to your standard.
+You don't need to be a jerk to hold new people to a high standard; I would suggest step one is to have low expectations, and step two is to start requiring more of their attention during drives investing in them and bringing them up to your standard.